wombatsecurity/ember-component-showcase/README.md

 ## Installation

-* `ember install ember-component-showcase`
+* Install the ember addon: `ember install ember-component-showcase`

-You must also have both `ember-cli-htmlbars` & `ember-cli-htmlbars-inline-precompile` in your dependencies section.
+* Add `ember-cli-htmlbars-inline-precompile` and `ember-cli-htmlbars` to the `dependencies section` of your application.
+Adding them to `devDependencies` will not work.

 ## Demo Site